Japanese name: Imperial names

 When a member of the Imperial family becomes a noble or a commoner, the emperor gives them a family name.
 In medieval era, the family name "Minamoto" was often used.
 In modern era, princely family names are used.
 For example, many members of the extended Imperial family became commoners after World War II and adopted their princely family names minus the honorific "Prince" (宮, -no-miya) as regular surnames.
 Conversely, if a commoner or a noble were to become a member of the Imperial family, such as through marriage, their family name is lost.
 An example is Empress Michiko, whose name was Michiko Shōda before she married Prince Akihito.

 Historical names

 The current structure (family name + given name) did not materialize until the 1870s, when the Japanese government created the new family registration system.

 In feudal Japan, names reflected a person's social status, as well as their affiliation with Buddhist, Shintō, feudatory-military, Confucian-scholarly, mercantile, peasant, slave, and imperial orders.
+Using the example of Oda Nobunaga: